ZKhan-Zaizi/zkhan-zaizi.github.io/docs/section2/AWS.md

     - I built the docker image within my repo and ran it.
 The docker app was being hosted on port 80.

-##### Launch Templates and Auto Scaling Groups
-- Create a launch template
-    - Having trouble with this
-    - Didn’t do it correctly.
-- Create auto scaling group
-    - What’s a use case for this in a work project?
-    - How can I schedule stop/start with time of the day?
-- Understand horizontal and vertical scaling
-    - Understood.